2023 Most Popular Communications Technology/Support Bachelor's Degree Schools

 Of the 102 students majoring in communications technologies and support at Ferris, 65% are male and 35% are female.

-Full Communications Technologies & Support at Ferris State University Report
+Read full report on Communications Technologies & Support at Ferris State University

-George Mason University did quite well in this year’s ranking of the most popular places for communications technologies and support students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Fairfax, GMU is a public school with a very large student population.
+George Mason University ranked #7 on this year’s Most Popular Communications Technology/Support Bachelor’s Degree Schools list.
+Located in the suburb of Fairfax, GMU is a public college with a very large student population.

 Of the 96 students majoring in communications technologies and support at GMU, 77% are male and 23% are female.

-Rowan University came in at #8 in this year’s edition of the Most Popular Communications Technology/Support Bachelor’s Degree Schools ranking.
-Located in the large suburb of Glassboro, Rowan is a public school with a fairly large student population.
+Rowan University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree communications technologies and support programs.
+Located in the large suburb of Glassboro, Rowan is a public college with a large student population.

 Of the 94 students majoring in communications technologies and support at Rowan, 67% are male and 33% are female.